armele/mctradepost-retro/README.md

 ### Custom Blocks

-Marketplace Hut Block - Block implementation of the item above.
+Marketplace Hut Block - Block implementation of the Marketplace building.

+Resort Hut Block - Block implementation of the Resort building.

 ### Configuration
 The value of a Trade Coin can be configured.